 Welcome to my annual Celebrate Summer Series, where I introduce you to a few of my fellow bloggers and their crafty ideas!
-Pam from Over the Big Moon is sharing her easy Slime recipe.
+Pam from Over the Big Moon is sharing her easy slime recipe without borax.
 Some recipes use borax and some don’t.
 This slime recipe is borax free.

 If you have kids, then you KNOW how they love making and playing with this stuff.
 Whether it’s called Gak, Flubber, or Slime, the result is the same!
 Lots and lots of play time for the kids!
 Have a Slime Party or a No Mess Slime Party… you may also like this easy Art Project for kids or create wall are with this Bubble Art Craft.
 Make a batch of slime or these Printable Gum Wrappers for a quick end of school gift idea!

 Hey, everyone!
 I’m Pam from Over the Big Moon.
 I share lots of DIY’s, Recipes, Printables, Home Decor and more as I enjoy all phases of life with my cute little family!
 Today I’m sharing one of my children’s favorite things to play with.
-SLIME!
+This easy slime recipe!
 Kids love playing with slime for hours and hours.

 Affiliate links for products listed are for your convenience only.
 This costs you nothing extra.
 If you happen to purchase anything as a result of clicking, TCL will receive a small percentage.
 Thank you for your support.
 This allows me to continue to offer you free content.

 - Elmer’s Clear Glitter Glue (or just clear and add glitter or use white glue)

 - Liquid Starch